 The structure, already famous and consolidated, is working intensly with new clientele from arab countries, such as Dubai and Abu Dhabi, where the excellent and quality products of our Lake are highly appreciated.
 New connections involving the Russian air company S7 for clientele from Moscow and Saint Petersburg are imminent.

-Another beautiful and famous location that we find in Gargnano it's 100% the famous Villa Feltrinelli, it's built in 1892 and completely restored in 1995.
-Today this Resort is located in a secolar park and is frequent destination of VIP clients not only looking for absolute privacy and relaxation, but also a a high level kitchen directed by first level Italy masterchefs ! .
-Right now this structure is certainly among the most famous, elegant and sumptuous of the entire area of Lake Garda.
+Another beautiful and famous location that we find in Gargnano is the famous Villa Feltrinelli, it's built in 1892 and completely restored in 1995.
+Today this Resort is located in a centuries-old park and is frequent destination for VIP looking for absolute privacy and relaxation.
+It also houses an extremely high level kitchen managed by top-notch Italian masterchefs!
+Currently this structure is certainly among the most famous, elegant and sumptuous of the entire area of Lake Garda.

 The surroundings of Gargnano

 Near Gargnano is the town of Toscolano Maderno and its Paper Mill Valley, once an ancient industrial center for paper production.
 Here we can find the Paper Museum which allows visitors to discover how paper was made in this area a very long time ago.

 The main hamlets in Gargnano are Villa and Bogliaco, both lake-front villages.
 The communal territory is spread towards the hinterland hills and includes lake Valvestino, an authentic fjord nestled in the mountains, which is why Gargnano is also known as “the town between to lakes”.